openenergymonitor/guide/source/setup/connect.markdown

 published: true
 ---

-The software running on both the EmonPi and EmonBase SD card is the same.
+The software running on both the emonPi and emonBase SD card is the same.
 We have created a pre-built image which we call *emonSD* with everything in place to support both local and remote data logging with Emoncms.

-This guide walks through connecting an EmonPi or EmonBase running the emonSD software to your local network or/and the wider internet with either WiFi, Ethernet or 3G GSM Dongle.
-If you do not wish to connect to a network it is also possible to access the emonPi and EmonBase user interface in stand-alone access point mode.
+This guide walks through connecting an emonPi or emonBase running the emonSD software to your local network or/and the wider internet with either WiFi, Ethernet or 3G GSM Dongle.
+If you do not wish to connect to a network it is also possible to access the emonPi and emonBase user interface in stand-alone access point mode.

 If you are building your own RaspberryPi base station the emonSD image is available to download here: [Pre-build SD card download & Change Log](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).
 The SD card can also be [purchased from the shop](http://shop.openenergymonitor.com/pre-loaded-emonsd-microsd-card-for-raspberry-pi/).